BetzDrive/bldc-controller/README.md

 After completing these steps, the motor should be controllable.

-## Torque Control
+## Current Command
-Use this to spin a motor at a given torque target.
-A substantial starting pointis 0.5 and increase above this with proper supervision!
-A negative duty cycle will reverse the direction.
+Use this script to spin a motor with a given current command.
+A substantial starting point is 0.5 and increase above this with proper supervision!
+A negative command will reverse the direction.

-`duty_cycle.py <serial_port> <board_id> <duty_cycle>`
+`current_command.py <serial_port> <board_id> <command>`

 ## Upload Bootloader
 Use this with caution.
 If this fails and a power cycle or reboot occurs, the board will have to be programmed directly.
 In the case of a failed upload, try again immediately.
 To be safe, first upload and test on an easy-to-remove link such as the gripper or base which are not as difficult to access in case of a failure.